Ernst Stavro Blofeld: In novels

 The novel Thunderball indicates that Blofeld wants to be a man of honour, or at least pose as one.
 During a meeting of SPECTRE agents, he refers to the kidnapping of a teenage girl, who was to be returned unharmed once her father paid the ransom.
-However, he refunded half the money after learning that she had been raped by her abductor, and he kills the agent responsible for this infraction by electrocuting him in his chair.
+However, he refunded half the money after learning that she had been raped by her abductor Pierre Borraud (codename No. 12), and he kills Borraud by electrocuting him in his chair.
 This is the third instance in which Blofeld kills an operative for a breach of discipline; he had earlier shot one through the heart with a needle fired from a compressed-air gun, and strangled another with a garrote.
-In the movie Thunderball, Blofeld kills an agent for embezzlement rather than rape.
+In the movie Thunderball, Blofeld kills his agent No. 9 (Clive Cazes) for embezzlement rather than rape.

-Blofeld is absent from the next novel, The Spy Who Loved Me, though its events take place while Bond is battling SPECTRE in North America.
+Blofeld is absent from the next novel, The Spy Who Loved Me, though its events take place while James Bond is battling SPECTRE in North America.
 In On Her Majesty's Secret Service (1963), Bond learns that Blofeld has altered his appearance radically – he is now tall and thin, having reduced his weight to 12 st; sports long silver hair, a syphilitic infection on his nose, and no earlobes; and he wears dark green tinted contact lenses to hide his distinctive eyes.
 Perhaps less calculating than previously, he is notably saddled with the exploitable weakness of snobbery about his assumed nobility, indicating that he is losing his sanity.
 He is hiding in Switzerland in the guise of the Comte Balthazar de Bleuville and Bond defeats his vindictive plans to destroy Britain's agricultural economy (implied to be carried out on behalf of the Soviet Union).
-In the final sequence of the novel, Blofeld gets revenge by murdering Bond's new wife, Tracy.
+In the final sequence of the novel, Blofeld gets revenge by murdering Bond's new wife, Tracy Bond.

 In You Only Live Twice, published in 1964, Blofeld returns and Bond finds him hiding in Japan under the alias Dr. Guntram Shatterhand.
 He has once again changed his appearance.
 He has put on some muscle and has a gold-capped tooth, a fully healed nose, and a drooping grey mustache.
 Bond describes Blofeld on their confrontation as being "a big man, perhaps six foot three (190 cm), and powerfully built."
 It is indicated that Blofeld has by now gone completely insane, as he all but admits himself when Bond levels the accusation.
 Bond strangles him to death in a fit of rage at the end of the novel (something that he had done only once before, to Auric Goldfinger).

-In both On Her Majesty's Secret Service and You Only Live Twice, Blofeld is aided in his schemes by Irma Bunt, who is clearly his lover in the latter, and posing as Shatterhand's wife.
+In both On Her Majesty's Secret Service and You Only Live Twice, Blofeld is aided in his schemes by Irma Bunt, who is clearly his lover in the latter, and posing as Shatterhand's wife Emmy.
 Bond incapacitates her in their Japanese castle base before it blows up, killing her.

 The final mention of Blofeld is in the beginning of the next novel, The Man with the Golden Gun, published in 1965.